chihebchebbi/docusaurus-starter/docs/Incident Response/Getting Started with Reverse Engineering using Ghidra.md

 But first what is Ghidra exactly?

 According to its official [Github repository](https://github.com/NationalSecurityAgency/ghidra):

-&quot;Ghidra is a software reverse engineering (SRE) framework created and maintained by the [National Security Agency](https://www.nsa.gov/)Research Directorate.
+&quot;Ghidra is a software reverse engineering (SRE) framework created and maintained by the [National Security Agency](https://www.nsa.gov/) Research Directorate.
 This framework includes a suite of full-featured, high-end software analysis tools that enable users to analyze compiled code on a variety of platforms including Windows, macOS, and Linux.
 Capabilities include disassembly, assembly, decompilation, graphing, and scripting, along with hundreds of other features.
 Ghidra supports a wide variety of processor instruction sets and executable formats and can be run in both user-interactive and automated modes.
 Users may also develop their own Ghidra plug-in components and/or scripts using Java or Python.

 In support of NSA&#39;s Cyber Security mission, Ghidra was built to solve scaling and teaming problems on complex SRE efforts, and to provide a customizable and extensible SRE research platform.
 NSA has applied Ghidra SRE capabilities to a variety of problems that involve analyzing malicious code and generating deep insights for SRE analysts who seek a better understanding of potential vulnerabilities in networks and systems.